 - May recognize these obsessions but feels horror and shame associated with them

 - Obsessions or thoughts that are persistent, are repetitive and can include mental images of the baby that are disturbing

 - Fear of being alone with the baby

 Women who suffer from PPOCD often know that these thoughts, actions, and feelings are not normal and do not act on them.
 But the obsession can get in the way of a mom taking care of her baby properly or being able to enjoy her baby.
 With the right treatment, women with PPOCD can experience freedom from being controlled by these obsessions and compulsions.

 Postpartum post-traumatic stress disorder often affects women who experienced real or perceived trauma during childbirth or immediately after the baby was born.
 It is believed that approximately 1-6% of women experience postpartum post-traumatic stress disorder after giving birth.

 Traumas that might cause postpartum post-traumatic stress disorder include:

 - Emergency complication such as prolapsed cord

-- Birth that includes invasive interventions such use of vacuum extractor or forceps
+- A birth that includes invasive interventions such as the use of vacuum extractor or forceps

 - Baby having to stay in NICU